Sidra-TBI-FCO/APD1DC2021/README.md

 -Docker_files (the pipelines and the docker build file) <br />
 Synthetic_data (fake/synthetis data with the exact file names and structure of the input data) <br />
 Output (our prediction scores) <br />

+Folder stucture Docker :

+-scripts (the script)
+-data (input data)
+-output (the output)
+-sub_pipelines (modules of the pipeline) pipeline.sh (the entry point, gets run when the docker is run)